The City of Victoria

 has several flights daily from downtown Vancouver to the Victoria

-Heliport near the cruise ship terminal not far from the Harbour Towers
+Heliport near the cruise ship terminal not far from Days Inn and downtown Victoria.

 - The Victoria Regional Transit System, run by BC Transit, manages the bus system in and around Victoria.
 The